UPDATED June 2015

 In the past 15 years, I've had two instances of hard drive crashes on my main laptop.

-I wasn't prepared with a good backup strategy the first time (way back in the 90s) and lost six months of work.
+The first time it happened, I wasn't prepared with a good backup strategy (way back in the 90s) and lost six months of work.

 Digital data doesn't exist unless it's in at least two places.